parasoft/soatest-cucumber/tutorial.md

 and synchronized.
 It might take about a minute for the server to start and synchronize.
    * When ParaBank launches, be sure to note what port it is using.
 You can view this in the address bar of the web browser that opens.
+ParaBank uses port 8080 by default.
+If port 8080 is already in use, SOAtest incrementally searches for an available port, starting at 8000.

-1. Create a new maven java project that will host our Cucumber test scenario:
+1. **Create a new Maven java project** that will host our Cucumber test scenario:
    * In SOAtest, select **File> New> Project**.
    * Select **Maven> Maven Project**, then click **Next**
    * Click **Next** again to accept the default project location